nroi/jerry/README.md

 ## Contributing:
 If you find a valid TOML string which is parsed incorrectly by Jerry, please open an issue, unless the TOML string contains tables inside arrays of tables.
 Alternatively, may also create a pull request with a failing test case.
-Just fork the repository, put the TOML string inside `test/valid`, and create a new test case in `test/jerry_valid_test.exs`.
+Just fork the repository, put the TOML string inside a new file in the `test/valid` directory, and create a new test case in `test/jerry_valid_test.exs`.